pnp/List-Formatting/column-samples/location-weather/README.md

 ## Summary

-This sample pulls out sub properties of a Location column to build an image `src` that pulls weather from [WeatherForYou.com](https://www.weatherforyou.com/).
+This sample utilizes sub properties of a Location column to build an image `src` that pulls weather from [WeatherForYou.com](https://www.weatherforyou.com/).

 ![screenshot of the sample](./assets/screenshot.png)